redwrasse/convstacks/README.md

 **Note: This library is a work in progress for generalized wavenet-like architectures.
 To train the original Wavenet on the Speech Commands dataset, run this [script](wavenetlike/examples/wavenet.py), or [this one](wavenetlike/examples/wavenet_tpu.py) for TPUs.
 To access other library functionality currently work directly with source (see examples below).
 To train on [Colab](https://colab.research.google.com/) with TPUs use this [script](scripts/colab_wavenet_tpu).**

+This library is built on the [Pytorch API](https://pytorch.org/docs/stable/index.html).

 ### Background
 A library for building wavenet-like models: generative auto-regressive models with large receptive fields.
 The canonical example is of course [Wavenet](https://arxiv.org/pdf/1609.03499.pdf) itself.